Fabulous holidays on the Costa Almeria Spain

 Playa de los Muertos is not an easy beach to access and would not be suitable for children or those with mobility issues.
 The paths to the beach are steep and it takes around 20 minutes to get to the actual beach.
 However, it is well worth the hike if you can do it.

 San Miguel is an urban beach that runs the entire 2.5-kilometre length of San Miguel de Cabo de Gata.
 There are lots of facilities with showers, access for the disabled, and lifeguards.
 On the waterfront area, you will find many cafes, restaurants and bars as well as some superb ice cream.
 On the beach itself, there are lots of tables and shaded terraces to enjoy the views and sample some tapa and wine.
 This is a Blue Flag beach.

 Salinas beach is a 5 miles long beach that sits alongside the wetlands that are also known as Salinas.
 The beach stretches from the Tower of San Miguel to the Cape with its lighthouse.
-It is the largest beach of the Natural Park and not terribly crowded even in high season.
+It is the largest beach in the Natural Park and is not terribly crowded even in the high season.

 Mojacer is actually a village in two parts.
 The beautiful whitewashed village that clings to the side of the cliff is Mojacer Pueblo and the area that runs along the beaches is the Playa these are around 2km apart but there are good transportation options to get between the two.